slatedocs/slate/source/includes/getting-started.md

 Foxtrot uses delivery attempts to determine where to send the driver next.
 To help Foxtrot optimize your routes most efficiently, never delay or enqueue delivery attempts.
 Always submit delivery attempts as soon as the driver attempts the delivery.
 </aside>

 Three attempt types can be registered at the delivery site.
 One of these 3 choices must be registered each time there is a visit.
+1) `DeliveryStatus.SUCCESSFUL`;
-1) `DeliveryStatus.SUCCESSFUL`; 2) `DeliveryStatus.VISIT_LATER`; 3) `DeliveryStatus.FAILED`
+2) `DeliveryStatus.VISIT_LATER`;
+3) `DeliveryStatus.FAILED`;

 If the driver was able to make the delivery, you should submit the attempt using `DeliveryStatus.SUCCESSFUL`.
 Since the delivery has been completed, Foxtrot will not send the driver to this waypoint again.